Balmain East

 Balmain East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Balmain East, the educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 62.7% have university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-Bachelor degrees are the most common at 37.2%, followed by postgraduate qualifications at 21.4% and graduate diplomas at 4.1%.
+Balmain East has a notably high level of educational attainment among its residents aged 15 and above, with 62.7% holding university qualifications.
+This figure surpasses the national average of 30.4% and the New South Wales (NSW) average of 32.2%.
+The area's strong educational advantage is reflected in various qualification types: bachelor degrees lead at 37.2%, followed by postgraduate qualifications at 21.4% and graduate diplomas at 4.1%.
 Vocational pathways account for 17.1% of qualifications, with advanced diplomas at 8.2% and certificates at 8.9%.

-Educational participation is high, with 26.9% of residents currently enrolled in formal education.
-This includes 8.2% in primary education, 8.2% in secondary education, and 6.3% pursuing tertiary education.
+Educational participation in the area is significantly high, with 26.9% of residents currently enrolled in formal education.
+This includes 8.2% enrolled in primary education, 8.2% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education